jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 * - this is the IPv6 tunnel prefix provided by the router via DHCPv6
 ```

-The client should have IPv6 connectivity:
+The client should have IPv6 connectivity.
+This is what I see on my
+Mac:

 ```
 $ ping6 ipv6.google.com